 First disbursements of Federal Pell Grant funds are scheduled during the first week after the start.
 First disbursements of Federal Student Loans are scheduled for thirty (30) days after the start date.
-Second disbursements are scheduled for the Program mid-point based on completed classroom contact hours.
+Second disbursements are scheduled after successful completion of the Academic Year midpoint of weeks and credits.
 Students must be in good standing in both attendance and academics in order to receive subsequent disbursements.
 In the event a student is not in good standing at the mid-point, the subsequent disbursements will not be disbursed until minimum requirements are met.
 Subsequent disbursements for students who are no longer enrolled in a Program are subject to the appropriate refund calculations as stated below in the Refund Policy.